AlikMkrtchian/DevOps_online_Kharkiv_2020Q4-2021Q1/module 5/Task 5.2/readme.md

 / etc / passwd - replace "x" with "*"

 / etc / shadow - put "!" at the beginning of the password
-#10.
-How to remove a user's password and provide him with a password-free login
+# 10. How to remove a user's password and provide him with a password-free login

 to change the password later?

 Passwd –df $ username
-# 11. Display the extended format of information about the catalog, talk about information columns displayed on the terminal.

 # 12. What access rights exist and for whom (i.e., describe the main roles)?
 Briefly describe the acronym for access rights.